 “My son, I met a wonderful person.”
 His mother said with a low tone as if telling a sleepy child a story.

 “I married him.
-At the year you worked as a painter in England with your friend, I fell in love once again.
+In the year you worked as a painter in England with your friend, I fell in love once again.
 And I am pregnant with a boy.”

-“Oh, mother, what I wonderful things,” Henry remarked, but he knew something was happening he didn’t know.
-His mother married another man?!
+“Oh, mother, what a wonderful thing!”
+Henry remarked, but he knew something was happening he didn’t know.is mother married another man?!
 He just couldn’t believe it!
 After all the years saying she wouldn’t marry anyone and would only love his father?
 Pregnant?
 And he soon noticed her queenly outfits and jewelry.